dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 ## Formulating these
 Now I’ve presented some examples of NFRs, I’ll next consider how you might formulate some of the less obvious ones linking back to the advice in earlier sections.

-### Web service estimates, e.g. “Service should generate N gCO2/user/day”
+### Web service estimates, e.g. “Service should generate &lt;x gCO2/user/day”
-If we are developing a new service, how do we come to a value for N?
+If we are developing a new service, how do we come to a value for x?
 We’ve already presented 2 options:

 1. Spike it to get a target
 2. Measure an existing service
     a.
 Then aim for a 10% or otherwise improvement based on a top-down target or the improvements you think are easily possible

 Another is to do a basic analysis, e.g.

 1.	start with a number of requests per user
-2.	target a number of requests per second for what you view as an efficient implementation –
-a.	e.g. for a simple JSON lookup service, you think that 5k req/s should be possible with 4vCPUs across the app server and database or some multiple, e.g. 10k/s with 0.6vCPUs.
+2.	target a number of requests per second for what you view as an efficient implementation, e.g. for a simple JSON lookup service, you think that 5k req/s should be possible with 4vCPUs across the app server and database
 3. Then you can consider wattage of a vCPU and carbon intensity of electricity for an efficient cloud region to get to a target CO2 number.

 Such an analysis is hard to do, and a spike is preferred, but it can provide a point for discussion, get the development team thinking about efficiency and over time when it is implemented for real, you’ll learn more and be able to improve your models.

-### Workflow estimates, e.g. “workflow should result in average of &lt;N gCO2 per submission across all components”
+### Workflow estimates, e.g. “workflow should result in average of &lt;x gCO2 per submission across all components”
 Estimating the energy for a workflow can be challenging.
 Again ideally you might spike it and approximate the workflow via running multiple services with Docker Compose and measuring.

 For a very light analysis, perhaps the workflow has 10 automated different steps and the total processing time should only be order 5s (ignoring waits and data transfer); then you might want to consider the energy consumption of doing 5s of processing, e.g. taking a power of 20W for 2 vCPUs on average.
 It won’t be accurate but will flag up anything way above the expected.

 It can be simpler to have an NFR like “Workflow should use no power when not serving requests” to enforce the fact that everything scales to 0 when not receiving submissions, rather than worrying too much about power used whilst particular steps are in play unless volumes are high.

-### Machine learning estimates, e.g. “ML Training and execution must be &lt;N gCO2 per user per year”
+### Machine learning estimates, e.g. “ML Training and execution must be &lt;x gCO2 per user per year”
-When not experienced in this area, it may be best to focus NFRs on ensuring good practice like ensuring the spin down of unused resources and not buying a lot of expensive hardware when shared cloud resources could be used, running slower on lower power hardware where latency isn’t so important.
+When not experienced in this area, it may be best to focus NFRs on ensuring good practices.
+These include ensuring the spin-down of unused resources and not buying a lot of expensive hardware when shared cloud resources could be used, and running slower on lower power hardware where latency isn’t so important.

 Remember to include both training and execution where the former may be one-off and amortised, or more likely require updates at a cadence which could be anything from hourly to monthly.